-Explore the best trails near Kissimmee with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Kissimmee with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 hiked the 3 mile loop. fellow and his wife were leaving quickly because he had seen Diamondback crossing trail.
 I thought I wished I'd seen that. he said don't go.
 I went. alertly.
 I am an experienced hiker cross-country. carry snake bite kit in my camel pack. saw no eagles. saw no snakes. had a great hike all by myself, however. well-maintained wilderness area. stay hydrated. use walking stick.

 Very easy trail; well marked.
 Not much activity other than a few birds.